djmattyg007/useful-scripts/README.txt

 A collection of random, useful scripts that I use in various places.

+Most of these scripts are primarily targeted towards Arch Linux systems, which means the shebangs may not be suitable for all systems.
+There shouldn't be anything preventing their use on other distributions though.

 Unless otherwise stated, all code within this repository is released into the public domain without any warranty.